kaki-studios/kakimail/README.md

 # kakimail

-A simple and portable SMTP server, written in pure Rust (:rocket::rocket::rocket:).
+A simple and portable SMTP server, written in pure Rust (🚀🚀🚀).
 Anyone can self-host this server and use it as their own.

 ## Features: